 Frequently Asked Questions

 These frequently asked questions provide an overview of the U.S. Department of Energy Solar Decathlon.

-If you have a question that is not answered here or elsewhere on the site, please contact us.
+Teams from collegiate institutions apply and submit proposals for consideration.
+Applications are evaluated by a panel of engineers, scientists, and building experts.
+Teams are required to meet specific criteria.
 If you are interested in competing in a future Solar Decathlon, learn how to apply.

 The deadline to submit applications is November 6, 2018, at 5 p.m.
 ET.
 Teams must apply to compete in the Design Challenge and Build Challenge.

 The 10 contests for both the Design Challenge and Build Challenge are:

 - Financial Feasibility and Affordability

 Additional details are available in the Competition Guide.